pytroll/pytroll.github.io/index.md

 The Pytroll Workshop is a gathering of some of the developers of Pytroll during which they address issues and new features in the project and work/code together.
 It is a great opportunity to learn more about Pytroll and get involved in the development.
 Some experience with Python is  desirable to enjoy the workshop at its full potential :)

-If you plan to attend, please send an message to Sauli Joro.
+If you plan to attend, please send an message to Sauli Joro: sauli.joro@eumetsat.int

 Questions can be asked on the mailing list, on pytroll.slack.com or directly to Martin Raspaud: martin.raspaud@smhi.se.